 A terminal illness prematurely aged my father into cane to walker to wheelchair dependence.
 Life slows down when you live and care for the elderly.
 Now, my rhythms are slowed by the constant need to encourage an elderly large dog to walk outside.
 I remember when he once pranced in AKC shows, finally winning his championship with a tail held high and eagerly swishing his excitement.
 The metronome of his tail wagging is now a languid, anguished beat of arthritis.

 Screenwriter/director Martin Edralin captures the patience required as the tyranny of aging affects a loved one in his film: “Islands.”
-Joshua is also the eldest son.
+Joshua (Rogelio Balagtas) is also the eldest son.
 He was once a dentist, but leaving the Philippines meant he wasn’t licensed for Canada.
 Needing to support his parents–Alma (Vangie Alcasid), and his father, Reynaldo (Esteban Comilang), Joshua couldn’t afford the dentistry re-education and found humble work as a janitor.
 Joshua’s younger brother Paolo’s (Pablo S.J.
 Quiogue) married a White woman and lives outside of the mundane stress of elder care.

 Alma notes that Reynaldo once was quite the flamboyant entertainer, dressing up as the white jump-suited Vegas Elvis.
 Now, he’s someone to be guided through life, including a senior group line dance class.
 If there is joy in this family, the spark comes from Alma, but she dies.